 - Enforce the terms of the lease agreement.

-- Evict a tenant for violating a term of the lease.
+- Start the eviction process for a tenant if they violate a term of the lease.

 - Screen prospective tenants as long as the process is non-discriminatory.